landonmarder/landonmarder.github.io/_posts/2016-08-13-running-phoenix-app-on-a-different-port.md

 {% endhighlight %}

 That didn't work, so I [dove into the docs](https://hexdocs.pm/phoenix/Mix.Tasks.Phoenix.Server.html) to see what I could do with `mix phoenix.server`.
-Unfortunately, there is no command-line arguments for passing in the port.
+Unfortunately, there are no command-line arguments for passing in the port.

 Doing more Internet research, I saw a suggestion by Chris McCord about how to override